86th Operations Group: 1990s

+21st century

 Beginning on 17 August 2000, the 86th Wing moved a large contingent of American soldiers to a staging base in Skopje, Macedonia, then on to Kosovo as part of NATO's Immediate Ready Force.
 By 31 December 2000, the 86th AW, with support from deployed C-130 units, transported 5,000 tons of cargo and 30,604 personnel to support US forces in Kosovo.

 In October 2000, the 75th AS provided airlift in support of evacuation operations of U.S. Navy sailors injured as a result of the terrorist bombing of the in Aden, Yemen.
 The mission to Yemen and Djibouti brought 28 sailors to Landstuhl Regional Medical Center, Germany.

 In 2006, the 86 OG acquired a sole C-40B previously operated by the 89th Airlift Wing at Andrews AFB, MD to replace the C-9A Nightingale which was retired in 2005.
 The C-9A, AF Serial No. 71-0876, was used to ferry the USAFE Commander to other areas in the European theater, and was not set up for medevac purposes.
 It was the last C-9A in service with USAF.
-The aircraft left Ramstein on 20 September 2005 and is was on display at Andrews AFB, MD until it was sold to a civilian company and registered as N10876.
+The aircraft left Ramstein on 20 September 2005 and it was on display at Andrews AFB, MD until it was sold to a civilian company and registered as N10876.
 The C-40B, AF Serial No. 01-0040, (the USAF version of the Boeing 737-700 BBJ) is configured as an airborne command post.

 Today, the 86 OG provides theater airlift, distinguished visitor transport and aeromedical evacuation capability by maintaining readiness to deploy and employ all assets across the spectrum of air combat support missions.
 The fleet consists of one C-40B, two C-20H's, 10 C-21A's, one C-37 and 17 C-130E's, and one C-37 based at Chievres.
 The group also leads operations at two geographically separated airfields, Moron AB, Spain, and Chievres AB, Belgium.

 At the beginning of 2008, the increased numbers of C-130s available made it possible for the wing to resume flying HHQ-directed missions around the USAFE AOR, and the wing began to fly a 24/7 schedule.
 At the same time, the wing also began to slowly look forward to replacing its old C-130Es with new C-130Js, scheduled for April 2009.
 As the arrival of the C-130Js drew closer, the wing put on a full scale planning push and began construction on C-130J infrastructure.